pdemeulenaer/my-ds-documentation/docs/documentation/Bash_Documentation.rst

 - yw - copy current word

-- p - paste what has been copied
+- p - paste what has been copied (not working for me)

+Pasting from system clipboard (vim has its own clipboard): In command mode, write :set paste, then in Insert mode right-mouse button.

 See much more in the link above.